Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Proposed method

 A lane is represented by 2D-points with equally-spaced y-coordinates $Y = \{y_i\}_{i=0}^{N_{pts}-1}$, where $y_i= i \cdot \frac{H_I}{N_{pts} - 1}$.
 Since $Y$ is fixed, a lane can then be defined only by its x-coordinates $X = \{x_i\}_{i=0}^{N_{pts}-1}$, each $x_i$ associated with the respective $y_i \in Y$.
 Since most lanes do not cross the whole image vertically, a start-index $s$ and an end-index $e$ are used to define the valid contiguous sequence of $X$.

 Likewise Line-CNN~\cite{linecnn}, our method performs anchor-based detection using lines instead of boxes, which means that lanes' proposals are made having these lines as references.
-An anchor is a ``virtual'' line in the image plane defined by (i) an origin point $(x_{orig}, y_{orig})$ (with $y_{orig} \in Y$) located in one of the borders of the image (except the top border) and (ii) a direction $\theta$.
-The same set of anchors in Line-CNN~\cite{linecnn} is used in our method.
+An anchor is a ``virtual'' line in the image plane defined by (i) an origin point $O = (x_{orig}, y_{orig})$ (with $y_{orig} \in Y$) located in one of the borders of the image (except the top border) and (ii) a direction $\theta$.
+The proposed method uses the same set of anchors as~\cite{linecnn}.
 This lane and anchor representation satisfies the vast majority of real-world lanes.